Lower Dauphin taxpayers did not see

-a property tax rate increase in the 2014-15 school year after the school board approved a
+a property tax rate increase for the 2015-16 school year after the school board approved a

 in the last seven years that taxes were not increased by the school district.